xieyongliang/all-in-one-ai/docs/deployment.md

     ![Cognito CloudFormation step 6](./assets/images/main_step_7_2.png)

+## stable-diffusion-webui
-## Build stable-diffusion-webui
+###  Build stable-diffusion-webui (Fully)

+Change directory to [path-to-all-in-one-ai]/deployment and run the following commands to package python codes and build docker image for web portal and then upload assets to S3 and push docker image to ECR which region is the same AWS region as where CloudFormation stack.
+It will may take 15-30 minutes.
+Parameters s3uri and aws-region are mandatory while parameter algorithm is optional to specify which algorithm will be built-in and if it is not presented, all of algorithms will be built-in.

+    cd [path-to-all-in-one-ai]/deployment

+    ./build_and_deploy.sh [s3uri] [aws-region] stable-diffusion-webui

-###  Build and push to ECR
+###  Build stable-diffusion-webui (Partially)

-Go to sagemaker/stable-diffusion-webui and
+Go to sagemaker/stable-diffusion-webui and run the following command.

+    cd [path-to-all-in-one-ai]/sagemaker/stable-diffusion-webui

     run ./build_and_push.sh [region-name]

-Note: It is a partial step of build_and_deploy.sh

 ###  stable-diffusion-webui deployment